getfian/mirror/README.md

 # FIAN

-## This repository contains a built Flarum mirror
+## This repository contains a pre-built Flarum mirror